 Our packaging is designed to have minimal impact on the environment, it is made from sustainable, plant-based materials that will break down in composting environments but what does this actually mean?

-Our packaging is made from sustainable plant-based materials.
-It can be divided into two camps: wood pulp and PLA products.
+Our food and drink packaging is made from sustainable plant-based materials.
+These packaging materials can be divided into two camps: wood pulp and PLA products.

 PLA – PLA (or polylactic acid to give it its full name) is a material derived from corn starch.
 Our PLA products are either made from PLA and PLA only (this includes our lids, our cutlery and our clear sandwich bags) or, alternatively, we use PLA to line our otherwise paper-based coffee cups and pots to make them waterproof.